-Coffee is delicious, though not all beverage stalls sell coffee of good quality.
+Coffee is delicious, though not all beverage stalls sell good coffee.
 Yet by paying bigger money, there is a greater chance that we might get ourselves richer cups of commodified caffeine – more concentration, sweetness, and textural satisfaction in those greedy mouths of ours.

-The way in which many consume coffee seems rather similar to that of the female body.
-As in: what about the vagina?
+Coffee seems rather similar to the female body – as in, the vagina.
 How much do they pay to get themselves delicate slices of vagina that are of utmost quality – more concentration, sweetness, and textural satisfaction around those greedy penises of theirs?
 Which vagina-shop sells vaginas of virgins?
 What is the current market-price of first-hand vaginas?
 Calm down, I have a few more questions.

 Are they looking for vagina-manufacturing factories?
 They are probably planning a one-day trip to the vagina factory because they have yet to witness the process of manufacturing vaginas.
 Especially those vaginas that – when grabbed – are as tight as new.
 Others tell them that vaginas are mass-manufactured in the bodies of mothers, to which they react: “Oh, really!
 Wait, are vaginas living things?”